FarFar-Tech/Water-Surface-Mapping-using-Satellite-Imagery/README.md

 - Transparent cost accounting.
 Beyond accuracy, we report parameter count, model size (MB), training time (s), and inference latency (ms/image) for every fraction.
 These measurements make the trade-offs between accuracy and cost explicit and actionable for agencies with limited computing or budgets.
 - A scalable solution that can be adapted for analyzing additional inputs and for each region targeted by remote sensing researchers and projects.

+# Report & Short Video
+The report of this research in 11 pages is attached to this repo.
+It includes sections: Introduction, Methodology, Results, Discussion, and Conclusion.

+A short video of presenting this research can be found here: